Local Government Climate Action Program funding

 Revised funding

-The total amount in the new lump sum payment was recalibrated in order for the Province to utilize funds for new supports for LGCAP, in particular, funding for continuation and expansion of regional climate action networks and development of new guidance materials.
+The total amount in this lump sum payment was recalibrated for the continuation and expansion of regional climate action networks and the development of new guidance materials.

 Use of funding